 The quirk unique to the 65C02 results from trying to eliminate the quirks of the 6502.
-The timing improvements of a number of instructions and the bug fixes from the 6502 make the 65C02 an improvement over the 6502, but not quite fully compatible on a cycle-by-cycle basis.
+The timing improvements of a number of instructions and the bug fixes from the 6502 make the 65c02 an improvement over the 6502, but not quite fully compatible on a cycle-by-cycle basis.
 This is only a consideration during the execution of time-critical code, such as software timing loops.
-As a practical example, this has affected very little software being ported from the Apple //e to the //c.
+As a practical example, this has affected very little software being ported from the Apple IIe to the IIc.